whaynes/STCW23/jekyll/assessments/Common/MFA-1M1A.md

 ### Condition

-{{ "In a graded practical exercise, given a simulated non-critical patient," | markdownify }}
+In a graded practical exercise, given a simulated non-critical patient,

 ### Performance requirement